 Few people are more admirable than those who open their homes and their families to children who need a safe place to live while their own families resolve serious issues.
 Foster parents can help kids find their footing before returning to their birth families or adoption by a new family.

 Unfortunately, the vulnerable nature of fostering sometimes makes foster parents the target of Child Protective Services (CPS) investigations.
-In Washington State, CPS is under the Department of Social and Health Services (DSHS).
+In Washington State, CPS is under the Department of Children, Youth, and Families (DCYF).
 CPS investigations are triggered when someone concerned with a child’s health or safety makes a report to CPS.

 While a CPS investigation can feel very threatening and frightening, understanding some key points about the investigation process and your rights as a foster parent will help you to navigate this difficult time.